Updated for 2022

 - the nature and extent of your organization’s premises and computing systems

 - the number of staff you have and the extent of their access to personal data

 - any personal data held or used by a data processor (i.e., a cloud service provider) acting on your behalf

 The accountability principle [Article 5(2)] dictates that “The controller shall be responsible for, and be able to demonstrate compliance with, paragraph 1 [the other data protection principles].”

 There are two key elements.
 First, the accountability principle makes it clear that you are responsible for complying with the GDPR.
 Second, you must be able to demonstrate your compliance.

-Taking responsibility for what you do with personal data and demonstrating the steps you have taken to protect people’s rights not only results in better legal compliance, it also offers you a competitive edge.
+Taking responsibility for what you do with personal data and demonstrating the steps you have taken to protect people’s rights offers you a competitive edge.
 Accountability is a real opportunity for you to show, and prove, how you respect people’s privacy.
 This can help you develop and sustain people’s trust.

-Furthermore, if something does go wrong, then being able to show that you actively considered the risks and put in place measures and safeguards can help you provide mitigation against any potential enforcement action.
-On the other hand, if you can’t show good data protection practices, it may leave you open to fines and reputational damage.
+Furthermore, if something does go wrong, being able to show that you actively considered the risks and implemented appropriate measures and safeguards can help you provide mitigation against any potential enforcement action and avoid costly fines.